Study Abroad Emergencies

 If legal counsel is required, the Treasurer will be responsible for communicating with the College’s attorney.
 The Treasurer and the President will be responsible for approving emergency expenditures relating to the incident.

-The Director of Communications will be responsible for all media inquiries, as well as advising on dissemination of information to other constituencies (students, etc.).
+The Chief Communications Officer will be responsible for all media inquiries, as well as advising on dissemination of information to other constituencies (students, etc.).

 The Dean of Students or Dean of Faculty will be responsible for communicating with family members.